GitHub Integration

 Note

-If this redirection does not work, this may be caused by your browser’s HSTS configuration.
-To resolve this problem, remove any entries for
+If this redirection does not work, it may be caused by your browser’s HSTS configuration.
+To resolve this problem, remove any entries for 127.0.0.1 and try again.
+For more details on how to do this for various browsers, refer to this blog post.

-- its scope is more limited than plain password or possibly more powerful personal access tokens
+• Its scope is more limited than a plain password or more powerful personal access token.

 Info